MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 ![GitHub structure mapped to Azure DevOps](media/github-structure-mapped-to-azure-devops.png)

-To set up this mapping between GitHub and Azure DevOps:
+To set up an idential structure in Azure DevOps:

 1. Create an Azure DevOps organization named after your GitHub organization or user account.
 It will have a URL like `https://dev.azure.com/your-organization`.
 1. In the Azure DevOps organization, create projects named after your repositories.
 They will have URLs like `https://dev.azure.com/your-organization/your-repository`.